-Any Dispute between the District and Charter School shall be resolved in accordance with the procedures set forth below:
+Any Dispute not related to or arising out of Proposition 39 shall be resolved in accordance with the procedures set forth below:

-5) Any Dispute shall be communicated in writing ("Written Notification").
+1) Any Dispute shall be communicated in writing ("Written Notification").
 The Written Notification must identify the nature of the Dispute and any supporting facts.
 The Written Notification shall be tendered to the other party by personal delivery, by facsimile, or by certified mail.
 The Written Notification shall be deemed received (a) if personally delivered, upon date of delivery to the address of the person to receive such notice if delivered by 5:00 p.m., or otherwise on the business day following personal delivery; (b) if by facsimile, upon electronic confirmation of receipt; or (c) if by mail, two (2) business days after deposit in the U.S. Mail.

-All Written Notifications to the District and Charter School shall be addressed respectively as follows:
+Unless directed otherwise all Written Notifications to the District and Charter School shall be addressed respectively as follows: